 Once the audio description is finished and approved, it can be exported into the most common formats in one simple click.

 With the software providing an improved overview and taking care of the awkward tasks, the audio describer can focus on what really matters: their scriptwriting.

-As stated earlier, our software creates the audio file from the transcript using text-to-speech technology.
+As stated earlier, Frazier creates the audio file from the transcript using text-to-speech technology.

 There's still work to be done though, as the audio file needs to be mixed with the video's original soundtrack.

 The audio describer can select a preset ducking level for the file from a dropdown menu; the ducking presets conform to the most common broadcasting standards.

 Next, the mixed audio file needs to be mastered and added to the video.
 Again, all the audio describer needs to do is select the loudness target from a dropdown menu.

 For both mixing and mastering, the process only takes a few moments.